Updated: October 23rd, 2018

 - LOSE YOUR MONEY BRACELET?
 After putting money on your wristband, scratch off the back of the card and take a photo of it.
 If you lose the card, an employee can use that photo to reload a new card with your balance.
 Disney magic.
 Information I can provide only from experience and one half hour of panic.
 My pain = your gain.

 - FORGET YOUR PASSPORT PEN?
 The gift shops sell them.
 They’re $5.99 and not discrete in the least bit.
-My husband said I was ridiculous for paying $6 for a Pluto pen with floppy rubber ears but I’ve used it for the past three Epcot Food & Wine Festivals, so who’s laughing now, huh?
+My husband said I was ridiculous for paying $6 for a Pluto pen with floppy rubber ears but I’ve used it for the past five Epcot Food & Wine Festivals, so who’s laughing now, huh?
 OK, he still is.

 - OUT OF MONEY?
 I warned you about this last time.
 You will probably need to bring more than you think.
 Please, step into my wallet.
 Actually no, don’t.
 You’ll just find an old baggage claim ticket and a squished package of Clean & Clear oil absorbing sheets.
 I’ll clue you in though: this year, for just myself, I spent $97 on a standard Epcot admission ticket and $150 on miscellaneous food and beverage.
 I brought my own Pluto pen.
 This number all depends on how much you can eat and drink but I’ve found it to be the average among our group of five.